 In the USA clinicians also tend to talk about Deformational Plagiocephaly, where the condition is caused by the birth process itself, typically of a firstborn or twins.
 The lumps and bumps of Deformational Plagiocephaly tend to resolve naturally a few weeks after birth, By contrast, Positional Plagiocephaly can become increasingly apparent.

 Until about one year of age, the bones of a baby’s head are very thin and flexible, which makes it soft and easy to mould.
 Premature babies are more likely to develop flat heads, as their skulls are softer than full-term babies.
 They also tend to spend more time on their backs without being moved or picked up.

 Under the broad heading of Positional Plagiocephaly, there are three main types of asymmetrical head shape: confusingly the first is called Plagiocephaly and the other two are Brachycephaly and Scaphocephaly.
 You can read more about types of plagiocephaly here.

-Positional Plagiocephaly / Flat Head Syndrome
+Positional Plagiocephaly is also known as Flat Head Syndrome.

-We offer a FREE, no obligation, initial consultation, during which our specialist clinician will establish whether your baby has positional plagiocephaly and how severe it is.
+We offer a FREE, no-obligation, initial consultation for babies aged 3 months and upwards, during which our specialist clinician will establish whether your baby has positional plagiocephaly and how severe it is.
 We will provide advice about re-positioning techniques that may help to resolve the condition naturally.

 In cases of moderate to severe plagiocephaly, cranial remoulding therapy with the LOCband has proven to be very effective at normalising head shape.
 The LOCband has been designed and perfected by our own clinicians after years of personal experience in treating positional plagiocephaly.
 Each LOCband is manufactured individually for each baby, according to our clinician’s exact measurements and specifications.
 Baby helmets like the LOCband have been used for over 25 years to treat babies with flat heads.